sendyhalim/coding-convention/readme.md

+Note that the current coding convention is for java only, other languages might differ but with similar principles.

 ### Indentation
-- Use 4 spaces / any space that your language of choice recommends
+- Use 4 spaces
 - Code is meant to be read, please use add newlines + indentation to split long code statements / long method calls, imagine, do you prefer reading an long article and scorll horizontally or vertically?

 ```java